merely-useful/py-rse/chapters/chapter-abstracts.md

 they allow a write-review-revise cycle familiar to anyone who has ever written a journal paper in hours rather than weeks.
-This chapter, presents a branch-per-feature workflow to develop new features while leaving the master branch in working order.
+This chapter presents a branch-per-feature workflow to develop new features while leaving the master branch in working order.
-By the end of the chapter a learner will be able to use the workflow in individual projects by, creating new branches, switching between branches, merging from another branch into the current branch,
+By the end of the chapter a learner will be able to use the workflow in individual projects by creating new branches, switching between branches, merging from another branch into the current branch,